Levgenij/nuxt-prune-html/README.md

             // 👇🏻 Type: `default-detect`
             headerNameForDefaultDetection: 'user-agent', // The `header-key` base for `MobileDetection`, usage `request.headers[ headerNameForDefaultDetection ]`
+            headerNameForDetection: 'sec-ch-ua', // The `header-key` base for `MobileDetection`, usage `request.headers[ headerNameForDetection ]`
             auditUserAgent: 'lighthouse', // prune if `request.header[ headerNameForDefaultDetection ]` match, could be a string or an array of strings
+            auditUserAgentExtra: 'lighthouse', // prune if `request.header[ headerNameForDefaultDetection ]` match, could be a string or an array of strings
             isAudit: true, // remove selectors if match with `auditUserAgent`
+            isAuditExtra: true, // remove selectors if match with `auditUserAgentExtra`.
+Active only if headerNameForDefaultDetection enabled
             isBot: true, // remove selectors if is a bot
             ignoreBotOrAudit: false, // remove selectors in any case, not depending on Bot or Audit
             matchUserAgent: null, // prune if `request.header[ headerNameForDefaultDetection ]` match, could be a string or an array of strings